Acupuncture Program Application Requirements

 - Applicants requiring ADA information may do so by either signifying on their application or contacting the admissions department.

 - Applicants to the Eastern School are required to have a minimum of 60 college credits and must submit official transcripts from the institution(s) of higher learning that they attended along with copies of professional licenses, if applicable.
+(GENERAL ANNOUNCEMENT: While ESATM will accept 60 college credits to enter the program, the Federal Aid requirements have changed for students with under 90 credits at ESATM, therefore students entering the MSAc program with under 90 credits will not be eligible for financial aid until year two of the acupuncture program.
+The state of NJ still requires a bachelor’s degree independent of an applicant’s acupuncture education to apply for NJ state licensing.
+NY, PA, and CT do not require a bachelor’s degree to obtain licensure).
 Professional licenses may include but are not restricted to-M.D., D.C., P.T., R.N., and L.M.T.
-If students intend to practice in the state of New Jersey, a Bachelor's Degree is required before taking the New Jersey state exam.
-All post-secondary education outside the US must be evaluated by the World Education Service (WES).
+All post-secondary education outside the US must be evaluated by the World Education Service (WES) www.wes.org

 - If an applicant has 4 credits in Human or General Biology within ten years of applying with a grade of 2.0 or greater the course may be accepted as the ESATM Biology requirement unless they are a licensed health care professional* in which case the ten year requirement may be waived.